This Day In Music: February 19

 February 19, 1950 ~ Rock, hard rock, progressive rock guitarist, singer Andy Powell born in London, UK ~ Best known as co-lead guitarist, co-founding member of Wishbone Ash.
 Widely regarded as one of the most influential guitarists in rock.
 Has guested on recordings by George Harrison, Ringo Starr, Kashif, Cilla Black, Stewart Copeland, and Renaissance

 February 19, 1950 ~ Rock, hard rock, pop rock bassist Francis Buchholz born in Hanover, Germany ~ Best known as member of the Scorpions from 1973 through 1992, including on hit singles such as Still Loving You, Wind Of Change and Send Me An Angel.
-Also worked with Dawn Road, Dreamtide, Phantom V, and others
+Also worked with Dawn Road, Dreamtide, and Phantom V

 February 19, 1948 ~ Bassist, guitarist Mark Andes born in Philadelphia, Pennsylvania, USA ~ Early member of Canned Heat, leaving the band before they were signed.
 Co-founding member of Spirit, present on the band's first four albums.
 Formed Jo Jo Gunne with bandmate Jay Ferguson and his brother guitarist Matt Andes.
-Andes appeared on the band's debut album and Run Run Run, one of the band's best-known singles.
-Andes would go on to work with Firefall, Kim Carnes, Joe Walsh, Dan Fogelberg, Trevor Rabin, Frank Banali, Heart, Robert Mirabal, Ian McLagan, Alejandro Escovedo, Jo Carol Pierce, Kenny Cordray, and others
+Andes appeared on the band's debut album and Run Run Run, one of the band's best known singles.
+Andes would go on to work with Firefall, Kim Carnes, Joe Walsh, Dan Fogelberg, Trevor Rabin, Frank Banali, Heart, Robert Mirabal, Ian McLagan, Alejandro Escovedo, Jo Carol Pierce, and Kenny Cordray

-February 19, 1943 ~ Drummer Laurie Allan born in UK ~ Best known for his associations with Delivery and Gong in the early 1970s.
+February 19, 1943 ~ Drummer Laurie Allan born in UK ~ Best known for his associations with Delivery and Gong in the early-1970s.
 Noted for appearing on several Robert Wyatt albums, including on the 1974 Rock Bottom album and its 1975 follow-up Ruth Is Stranger Than Fiction.
-Has also worked wuth the First Real Poetry Band, Chris McGregor, Dudu Pukwana, Gunter Hampel, John McLaughlin, Ralph McTell, Bert Jansch, and others
+Has also worked wuth the First Real Poetry Band, Chris McGregor, Dudu Pukwana, Gunter Hampel, John McLaughlin, Ralph McTell, and Bert Jansch

 February 19, 1942 ~ Singer, songwriter, producer Phil Coulter born in Derry, Northern Ireland ~ Perhaps best known for co-writing Sandie Shaw's Puppet On A String with Bill Martin, which won the UK the 1967 Eurovision Songfestival.
 Others who recorded songs written or co-written by Coulter include Them, Geno Washington & the Ram Jam Band, Lee Drummond, Maggie Fitzgibbon, Cliff Richard (Congratulations), and Cilla Black

-February 19, 1940 ~ William Robinson Jr, commonly known as singer, songwriter Smokey Robinson born in Detroit, Michigan, USA ~ Founding member of lead singer of the Miracles remaining with the band until 1972, present on some of the band's best-known including You've Really Got A Hold On Me, I Second That Emotion, Baby Baby Don't Cry and The Tears Of A Clown.
-Also served as label executive, eventually rising to VP, and staff songwriter at Motown writing or co-writing songs for Mary Wells, the Temptations, the Four Tops, Brenda Holloway, the Marvelettes, Marvin Gaye, and others.
-Has been recording as a solo artist since the early 1970s
+February 19, 1940 ~ William Robinson Jr, commonly known as singer, songwriter Smokey Robinson born in Detroit, Michigan, USA ~ Founding member of lead singer of the Miracles remaining with the band until 1972, present on some of the band's best known including You've Really Got A Hold On Me, I Second That Emotion, Baby Baby Don't Cry and The Tears Of A Clown.
+Also served as label executive, eventually rising to VP, and staff songwriter at Motown writing or co-writing songs for Mary Wells, the Temptations, the Four Tops, Brenda Holloway, the Marvelettes, and Marvin Gaye.
+Robinson has been recording as a solo artist since his split from the Miracles

 February 19, 1936 ~ Blues harpist, singer Sam Myers, full name Samuel Joseph Myers, born in Laurel, Mississippi, USA ~ Worked with Jimmy Rogers, Muddy Waters, Howlin' Wolf, Little Walter, Hound Dog Taylor, Robert Lockwood Junior, Elmore James.
-Wrote Sleeping In The Ground, which was covered by Blind Faith, Eric Clapton, Robert Cray, and others.
-Resurged in the mid 1980s, joining Anson Funderburgh & the Rockets and staying with the band for the two decades until his death ~ Myers passed away in 2006
+Wrote Sleeping In The Ground, which was covered by Blind Faith, Eric Clapton, and Robert Cray.
+Myers resurged in the mid-1980s, joining Anson Funderburgh & the Rockets and staying with the band for the two decades until his death ~ Myers passed away in 2006

 February 19, 1934 ~ Michael Applebaum, commonly known as violist Michael Tree, born in Newark, New Jersey, USA ~ Founding member of the Marlboro Trio.
 Founding member of the Guarneri Quartet.
 Violin and viola soloist with renowned orchestras including the Philadelphia Orchestra, the Baltimore Symphony Orchestra, the Los Angeles Philharmonic, and the New Jersey Symphony Orchestra ~ Applebaum passed away in 2018